ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

   • copy an example jobfile into this directory.
 The example is at :                  ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/denovojob.sh```

   • Open it with a text editor, have a look at what is there.
-The first bit are parameters for the job that starts with . system informing on who you are, which type of ressources you need and for how long.
+The first bit are parameters for the job that starts with . system informing on who you are, which type of resources you need and for how long.

   • There are a number of <...> followed by a comment starting by `#` that tells you what should be there, fill in your job script.